Preemployment Screening and Testing: Mississippi

 Author: Je'Nell Blocher Blum, Dukes, Dukes, Keating & Faneca, P.A.

-- An employer will be liable for negligent hiring/retention if an employee injures a third party and the employer knew or should have known of the employee's unfitness.
+- An employer will be liable for the negligent hiring of an employee if that employee injures a third party and the employer knew or should have known of the employee's incompetence or unfitness.
 See Negligent Hiring.

 - Criminal background checks are required for certain types of employment positions, particularly when they involve the care and/or supervision of children or the elderly.
 See Mandatory Screenings.

-- An employer may request a criminal records history of a potential employee if the potential employee has provided written consent.
+- An employer may request a criminal records history of an applicant if the applicant provides written consent.
 See Arrest and Conviction Records.